vanessacolina/vanessacolina.github.io/README.md

-Third iteration of my personal website built with Jekyll.
+This is a clone of Brittany Chian's third iteration of her personal website.

 > 📢 **PSA for those who want to fork or copy this repo and use it for their own site:**
 >